Positioning

 Compared with nearby tools

 Section titled “Compared with nearby tools”Astro is a site framework with compile-time island directives. mountly is runtime-first and host-agnostic.
-It works inside pages that already exist: CMS templates, static files, legacy apps, partner pages, or app shells from another framework.
+It works inside pages that already exist: CMS templates, static files, legacy apps, partner pages, and app shells from another framework.

 Use Astro when Astro owns the site.
 Use mountly when the page already exists and you need to drop in an interactive component.

-They can also work together: Astro can render the shell and content, while mountly handles a portable, deeply interactive widget that should keep its own release path or framework lifecycle.
+They can also work together: Astro can render the shell and content, while mountly handles a portable, interactive widget that should keep its own release path or framework lifecycle.

 Web Components